-The Center for 21st Century Security and Intelligence at Brookings has formed a working group that will study the future of the national security industrial base.
+The Center for Security, Strategy, and Technology at Brookings has formed a working group that will study the future of the national security industrial base.

 In the 20th century, the phrase “Arsenal of Democracy” signified more than mere World War II propaganda.
 America’s industrial base—and the science, technology, engineering and education capabilities that undergirded it—became distinguishing sources of its superpower status, as well as its economic vitality.